Opinion | Ron DeSantis, ‘Don’t say gay,’ and the new GOP ‘snitch culture’

 It’s a “loaded question” to ask how far teachers can go in discussing our racial past in the face of state restrictions on these discussions?
 The vagueness is the whole point.

-Here’s the rub: It’s the combination of this vagueness along with punitive mechanisms like rights of action and tip lines that is the problem.
+Here’s the rub: It’s the combination of this vagueness and punitive mechanisms such as rights of action and tip lines that is the problem.
 And proposals for tip lines are proliferating.

 It goes without saying that there’s nothing wrong with parents being kept apprised of what’s happening in classrooms, and having input into it.
 But that’s not what’s going on here.
-Instead, precisely because teachers may fear they can’t anticipate how they might run afoul of the law — while also fearing punishment for such transgressions — they may skirt difficult subjects altogether.
+Instead, precisely because teachers might fear that they can’t anticipate how they might run afoul of the law — while also fearing punishment for such transgressions — they might skirt difficult subjects altogether.

 The deeper idea here is to advance the underlying premise that parents should fear a shadowy, hard-to-define, menacingly all-pervasive subversive element within.
 A bill in New Hampshire puts this into writing, barring advocacy of “subversive doctrines,” which is supposed to make you fear your child is at risk of being exposed to them.